 Heath: Now you’re much more tenured.

 Emera: So much more tenured.
 Double the time now that I’ve been there.
 To give a little background on me, so I’ve almost always worked in the media space in some capacity and in product in particular, I’ve always sort of worked on an advertising product of some sort so I’ve always been in that B2B space, even if I’ve worked at a company that has a B2C arm and I guess I found my niche there and at MediaMath, we have an advertising platform.
-We’re trying to connect marketers with their customers, with their prospects in sort of a data-driven, intelligent way and that data-driven piece is really what I focus in.
+We’re trying to connect marketers with their customers, with their prospects in sort of a data-driven, intelligent way and that data-driven piece is really what I focus in, although, using signs for advertising is not foreign either.
 Most of our Cambridge office focuses on something that’s called our data-management platform, we help marketers sort of manage their data access, which is typically about us, as people who are interested in buying things, for instance on The Grommet.

 I think, in terms of a challenge, for me at the moment, it’s interesting what Cait mentioned about sort of having a product that you realize needs to grow up a little bit and also touching on what Vanessa said about kind of re-platforming, I think we’re at that point, we’ve sort of arrived at that point as I’ve gotten up to speed in the role and with the company and learning sort of the history of the product, certainly seems that that’s the next step.
 I’d say challenge-wise, it’s that, while I have a bit of a vision, it still feels a little cloudy to me, like I need a little bit clearer resolution so that I can really sell it through the rest of the organization.
 So, that’s sort of my number one focus at the moment and challenge in a way, is to say, I don’t have a lot of history at this organization, but it’s very clear to me that where we need to go, we can’t get there unless we make this decision to sort of re-platform so to speak and help the product really grow up.